trokster/xcayp/README.md

 ------------------
 Xcayp has been tested with modern versions of Chrome, Android Chrome, Safari, Mobile Safari & Firefox (16+).

-IE support is only partial for the moment due to the lack of appcache and localstore.
-IE10 support should be enabled when Pouchdb implements it.
+IE support is only partial for the moment (remote pouch simulates local pouchdb ).
+IE10 support should be soon when Pouchdb implements it.

 Opera not tested